Reviewed by Jason B. Anari, MD, Theresa C. McIntosh, MSN, CRNP, Emily Stegonshek, BSN, MSN, CRNP

 If your child is in the final 2-3 years of growth or has finished growing, spinal fusion surgery may be recommended to correct the deformity as much as possible.
 This surgery permanently stabilizes your child's spine.

-In this procedure, the abnormal curved spinal bones may be realigned and fused together.
-Metal implants are also inserted to correct the curvature.
+During spinal fusion surgery, the abnormal curved spinal bones are realigned and fused together.
+Metal implants are also inserted to correct the curve.

 Growing rods

-As your child grows, he will return to the Hospital every six months for outpatient surgery to have the growing rods expanded.
-This approach minimizes the spinal deformity, maximizes spine growth and allows continued lung development as your child grows.
+As your child grows, they will return to CHOP regularly, often every 6 to 12 months for outpatient surgery to expand the growing rods.
+This approach minimizes spinal deformity, maximizes spine growth and allows continued lung development as your child grows.

 Vertebral body tethering

-Our surgeons were among the first to perform vertebral tethering surgery, which was recently approved by the FDA.
-Learn more about this innovative new surgical treatment.
+Our surgeons were among the first to perform vertebral tethering surgery.
+Learn more about this experimental surgical treatment.

 VEPTR

-If your child is still growing and the spinal curve is affecting rib and lung development, your child may also be diagnosed with thoracic insufficiency syndrome.
+If your child is still growing and the spinal curve is affecting rib and lung development, your child may also be diagnosed withthoracic insufficiency syndrome (TIS), a rare condition.

 Like growing rods, VEPTR is surgically adjusted as your child ages and reaches full skeletal maturity.